stellar/kotlin-wallet-sdk/README.md

   val wallet = Wallet(StellarConfiguration.Testnet)
 ```

-It should later be re-used across the code, as it has access to various usefull children classes.
+It should later be re-used across the code, as it has access to various useful children classes.
 For example, new key pair can be
 created using it.

 ```kotlin